danavery/audio-interp/README.md

 ## Why?

-Transformer interpretability is difficult and just plain interesting.
-I wanted to see if it was possible to isolate an important portion of an audio signal to a particular classification task.
+Transformer interpretability is difficult and just plain interesting, with audio transformers even more so.
+I wanted to see if it was possible to isolate an important portion of an audio signal by both time and frequency to a particular classification task, and more importantly, to _listen_ to it.

 This general technique seems worth looking into as a method of data augmentation for small datasets.
 Making and mixing a set of audio clip portions that represent strong examples of particular classes might be a way to generate more training data.